 Who is eligible to deploy a Standby License and what additional conditions?

-The Sippy Standby License is available to all exclusive Sippy Softswitch license operators.
+The Sippy Standby Server is available to all exclusive Sippy Softswitch license operators.
 These include Sippy's Dedicated Hosted, Flex Subscription Rental licenses, and the Sippy Perpetual License owners.
 A Sippy Support contract is required as both instances must run the same Sippy version to maintain DB replication and consequently support your traffic in the event of failure.

 Sippy Dedicated Hosted customers employ a premium hosted service, which includes managed Hardware and infrastructure, the Sippy Softswitch license, Sippy 24x7 Support, priority software upgrades, and bug fixes.
-The Sippy Dedicated Standby License is predominantly recommended specifically for high-value business due to its high economic outlay.
+The Sippy Dedicated Standby server is predominantly recommended specifically for high-value business due to its high economic outlay.
 It is a solution that requires Hardware and infrastructure rental on a server that has the same performance as your Primary server to gracefully resume traffic in the event of failure.
 The monthly rental of this redundant node, therefore, almost doubles monthly operating expenses.

 Sippy Flex Subscription Rental customers operate from their own hardware and infrastructure on a license that is inclusive of Sippy 24x7 Support.
 The Sippy Flex Standby Subscription license is invoiced on a month to month basis in addition to the primary Sippy license rental.
 The Standby license also includes Sippy Support so there are no additional charges required to maintain synced versions for replication purposes.